agusbrav/CryptoWill/README.md

 #### Next Steps

-Right now im aiming to add the ERC20 and ERC721 support to the contract!
+* Adding ERC20 and ERC721 support to the contract.
+* Adding optional contact info for each payee in the contract (Email).
+* Front end.

 ##